n2ygk/django-rest-framework-json-api/docs/usage.md

 ```

 ### Filter Backends

+**WARNING:** These Filter Backends are currently only supported for Python 3 with django-filter >= 2.0.

 [JSON:API](http://jsonapi.org) specifies certain query parameter names but not always the meaning of a particular name.
 The following filter backends extend existing common filter backends found in DRF and the `django-filter` package